|

 Much as I hate to suggest this, it's time for a change in the governor's Washington, D.C. office.
 John Katz is a remarkable public servant who has served each and every governor since Jay Hammond.
 He's gracious, he's kind, he's smart, he's hardworking.
 His partnership with Sen. Stevens, Sen. Murkowski, and Rep. Young during their majority years has been especially productive and extremely beneficial for each and every Alaskan.

 Circumstances, though, have changed dramatically.
-We need partnerships with senators and representatives on the other side of the aisle and we need partnerships with new cabinet and tied upsubcabinet policy makers.
+We need partnerships with senators and representatives on the other side of the aisle and we need partnerships with new cabinet and subcabinet policy makers.
 That's more easily done with a new, different, voice for two reasons: it's a clear sign the governor is serious about building bridges to somewhere with the new power brokers; and a person with better Democratic credentials gets better access (wish it weren't so but that's the Washington reality and we need a reality-based approach to protect our future).

 This suggestion is not easy for me because of my profound respect for Mr. Katz and admiration for what he's accomplished.
 Given all the changes in D.C., however, it's the future and not the past that absolutely must be our focus.
 There are folks who can open more of the doors behind which all these new administration and congressional policy makers sit.
 I'd hope the new person would use Mr. Katz as an emeritus contractor to use his institutional knowledge.